 Any claim involving an economic interest may be arbitrable.
 A dispute relating to a non-proprietary claim is arbitrable if the parties could enter into a settlement on the subject-matter in dispute.
-Claims in family law, tenancy law and matters concerning social security are not arbitrable.
+Claims in family law, tenancy law, condominiums law, limited profit housing law and matters concerning social security are not arbitrable.